Josh Naylor Player Props: Guardians vs. Cardinals

 Josh Naylor At The Plate

-- Naylor is batting .225 with five doubles, seven home runs and 11 walks.
+- Naylor has five doubles, seven home runs and 12 walks while batting .234.

+- Naylor will look to extend his four-game hitting streak.
+He's batting .294 over the course of his last games.

+- In 52.3% of his 44 games this season, Naylor has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 19 games this year (44.2%), Naylor has picked up an RBI, and in seven of those games (16.3%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Naylor has driven home a run in 19 games this season (43.2%), including more than one RBI in 15.9% of his games and producing three or more of his team's runs on four occasions..

+- In 20.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (6.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.